JakubLem/JakubLem/README.md

 ### Hi there 👋👋👋

-🔭 I'm a junior python developer.
+🔭 I'm a mid python developer.
 I'm interested in programming since 2018.
 I started with c ++ and c #.
-I program in these languages in my free time.
-🌱 I am currently developing my skills in Python and Django.
+🌱 I am currently developing my skills in Python and Django (drf).

 # ✨✨✨ Free time: